-Undercurrent is a free three-day music festival, usually located along Aarhus Å at Mølleparken, Immervad and under Sankt Clemens Bro.
-The programme is wide with different environments and genres.
+Undercurrent was a free three-day music festival, located along Aarhus Å at Mølleparken, Immervadand under Sankt Clemens Bro.
+The programme was wide with different environments and genres.

-The theme for Aarhus Festival 2018 was "Bridging".
-This means that the festival aimed at building bridges across arts forms and established new connections between nature and city life, genres and novel experiences.
-"Bridging" will also be the theme in 2019.
+The theme for Aarhus Festival 2019 was "Bridging".
+This meant that the festival aimed at building bridges across arts forms and established new connections between nature and city life, genres and novel experiences.

 Each year, the festival has a theme serving as a frame for the more than 1000 different events and 100 venues.
 The events vary widely and cover all aspects of art and culture and gathers around a half million guests each year.
 The festival encompasses theatre, music, art and architecture in urban spaces, gastronomy, dance and everything in between to create a setting of curiosity, culture and creativity.